-At Smile By Design, Dr. Santos and Dr. Folck always recommend the most conservative treatment possible to repair damaged teeth.
+At Smile By Design of Virginia Beach, Dr. Santos and Dr. Folck always recommend the most conservative treatment possible to repair damaged teeth.
 If you have a small cavity or fracture, we can usually use a simple dental filling to restore your tooth.
 But there are situations when the damage is more severe and there isn’t enough original tooth structure left to support a filling.
 This is when we recommend dental crowns in Virginia Beach.

 Sometimes called a “cap,” a dental crown is a type of dental restoration that completely covers the crown of a tooth.
 It’s matched in size, shape, and color to the rest of your teeth so that it looks very natural, and is cemented into place to fit snugly over your existing tooth.